 Walter Willett, MD, chair of the department of nutrition at the Harvard School of Public Health, adds that even for those who need the drug, “statins only reduce risk of heart disease modestly, about 30 percent, and thus are not sufficient.”
-Lifestyle changes (see “Many Problems, One Cure,” page 65) are required to take patients the rest of the way.
+Lifestyle changes (see “Many Problems, One Cure,” further down) are required to take patients the rest of the way.
 For many, making the right lifestyle changes is all that’s required.

 Similar criticisms have emerged regarding the conventional treatment of high blood pressure, the measurement indicating how hard circulating blood pushes against arterial walls.
 Pressure may rise and fall throughout the course of a normal day, but if it stays too high for too long, it damages blood vessels, the kidneys and the heart.
 Hypertension, while asymptomatic, is a major cause of heart failure, heart attack and stroke.